-The projects approved on May 6 under San Antonio’s 2017-2022 Municipal Bond program include a big piece of infrastructure that will accelerate redevelopment efforts at Port San Antonio as it continues to move forward with plans to create 5,000 new jobs by 2020.
+The projects approved on May 6 under San Antonio’s 2017-2022 Municipal Bond program include a big piece of infrastructure that will accelerate redevelopment efforts at Port San Antonio as it continues to create new jobs.

 Many organizations at the Port have been hiring new employees as they expand their operations.